Martinsos/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 regular values, put them in data structures, pass them to functions, everything you can do with regular values like `Int` or `String`.

+COMMENT: Eta reduction above seems like a bit big step/jump to me -> maybe first show code example with extra arguments, and only then show the code example where arguments are removed?
+  Just to make it easy to understand what is going on.

 The way Haskell treats names is very similar to copy paste.
 Anywhere you see `html_` in the code, you can replace it with `el "html"`.
 They are the same (this is what the equals signs say, right?
 That the two sides